 - If you are going to be late or are unable to make it, please contact Courtney on her cell phone – call or text.
 She will share her cell number with all registered volunteers by email through SignUpGenius.

 - We will not be able to check email Thursday, Friday, or Saturday more than once a day.
 It is a very busy weekend for our team.
-And we don’t want to miss connecting with you so please use Courtney’s cell for volunteer-related issues or the AFHE voicemail number for other issues.
+And we don’t want to miss connecting with you so please use John’s cell for volunteer-related issues.

 Read the Dress Code, Code of Conduct, and Job Descriptions

 - Review the Code of Conduct – focus on homeschooling and avoid promoting other education options while at the EESA Convention, no promotion of your own business or service, political candidates, etc.

 - Review the job description(s) for the jobs you’ll be doing.
 And John will give you specific instruction when you check in.

 The following volunteer opportunities at the EESA Convention may be filled by qualified adults.
 All volunteers should plan on arriving at assigned positions at least 10 minutes before your scheduled time to serve.

 If you are bringing your children with you to the convention, please make arrangements with your spouse or a friend to care for them during the hours you are scheduled to volunteer.
 The volunteer positions we have available are not a family volunteer opportunity.